10 Weird Driving Laws that You Didn't Know

 5) No running out of gas in Youngstown, Ohio

 I doubt that anyone would intentionally run out of gas while driving.
-Nonetheless, a law was passed in Youngstown, Ohio stating to run out of gas on the road is a misdemeanor offense.
+Nonetheless, a law was passed in Youngstown, Ohio stating that running out of gas on the road is a misdemeanor offense.
 As if running out of gas wasn't bad enough, you could also end up with a ticket.
-Better double-check your fuel gauge before heading out on a trip in Ohio!
+Better double-check your fuel gauge before heading out on a trip to Ohio!

 6) In Oregon, you cannot leave your car door open any longer than is necessary

-7) Rockville, MD - Swearing from vehicle is a misdemeanor
+7) Rockville, MD - Swearing from the vehicle is a misdemeanor

 Be wary, potty mouths!
 Swearing while driving in Rockville, Maryland is considered a misdemeanor offense if any pedestrians or other drivers can hear you.
 So, if you’re prone to quick bursts of profanity, either curse quietly or keep your aggravated remarks to yourself while driving.
 Honestly, it’s never a good idea to yell or scream anything from your vehicle, especially curse words.
 That’s an example of road rage which can be dangerous and distracting.
 But in Rockville, it’s not only a bad idea to do so, it’s illegal, too!